ramazancetinkaya/FileExtensionConverter/README.md

 Together, let's create a positive and welcoming community!

+## Disclaimer:
+The code and content of this project is solely owned by the author and provided as is.
+The author makes no warranties about the completeness, reliability, and accuracy of the information provided.
+The author will not be held responsible for any errors or omissions, or for any losses, injuries, or damages arising from the use of the information provided.
+Use the code and content of this project at your own risk.

 ## Support
 If you encounter any issues while using this class, or if you have any questions or feedback, please feel free to open an issue on the repository's issue tracker.
 I will do my best to assist you as soon as possible.